Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 During the cooling process measurements may be taken, but the rapid cooling generates a large thermal gradient across the apparatus that makes such measurements less reliable.

-A resistive element is wound around the base of the sample, allowing to heath it up after reaching room temperature.
-The resistive element it's controlled in PWM: it's rapidly powered-on and powered-off with a duty cycle that can be selected (in percetange) on the front panel of the instrument.
+A resistive element (heater) is wound around the base of the sample, allowing to heath it up after reaching room temperature.
+The resistive element may be fed by a current ( ??? mA) that can be switched-on in the front panel of the instrument.

-[fix, image pwn]

-This technique allows for a linear temperature sweep.
-Starting with a low power allows to better approximate an equilibrium situation, considering it can subsequently be increased if necessary to reach higher temperatures.
-The instruments automatically shuts down if $t \ge 150°C$.
+The instruments automatically shuts down the heater current if $t \ge 150°C$.  [fix 200 ]

 Measurements can be obtained by feeding the analog outputs [fix, quali?] to a data-logger and setting a suitable acquisition rate (e.g. 1 sample per minute)